Marycee/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that displays current directory contents in a long format
+a script that displays the current directory contents, including hidden files (starting with .)